 Would you like to add anything else at all?
 New projects, new plans?

-I have around 40 new musicals projects on my iPhone, I can only hope to live long enough to achieve them all, haha!
-I’d also like to say that I feel that there’s a new dawn coming after all the troubles we are experiencing with Coronavirus right now, and we’d better get ready to enjoy this when it will happen.
+I have around 40 new musical projects on my iPhone, I can only hope to live long enough to achieve them all, haha!
+I’d also like to say that I feel that there’s a new dawn coming after all the troubles we are experiencing right now, and we’d better get ready to enjoy this when it will happen.